 Were the British helping the Jews establish a state?

-Another interesting topic was the Balfour Declaration, which was signed by the UK’s Foreign Secretary in 1917.
+Another interesting topic was the Balfour Declaration, signed by the UK’s Foreign Secretary in 1917.
 Our Palestinian guide said that if the 1948 War was a Nakba (“Catastrophe” in Arabic), then the Balfour Declaration was the first Nakba.
 Why?
 Because the Foreign Secretary, Balfour, wrote this public statement: “His Majesty’s government views with favor the establishment in Palestine of a national home for the Jewish people, and will use their best endeavors to facilitate the achievement of this object, it being clearly understood that nothing shall be done which may prejudice the civil and religious rights of existing non-Jewish communities in Palestine, or the rights and political status enjoyed by Jews in any other country.”

 While our Israeli guide said that “a national home” is a very unclear concept, our Palestinian guide started asking us about our nationality.
 “What is your nationality?” he asked several people, and they answered “Germany,” “Poland,” and “Italy.”
 “You see?” he said, “Our nationality is our country.
 A national home is a state.”
 He argued that the British wanted to help the Jewish people establish a state from 1917 on the backs of the Palestinians.
 He also claimed that the land was given to the Jewish people on a platter and that the Brits helped get the Palestinians out of their homes in the War of 1948.
 The Israeli guide shook his head and said: “If the land had been given on a platter to the Jews, there wouldn’t have been so many casualties on both sides.”

 And here’s a bit about Balfour’s Declaration by the Economist: